 “8.
 Vessels of either of the parties not armed, or armed previous to their coming into the ports of the United States, which shall not have infringed any of the foregoing rules, may lawfully engage or inlist therein their own Subjects or Citizens, not being inhabitants of the United States; except privateers of the Powers at War with France, and except those vessels which shall have made prize, &c.”

-Also present, Letter, unsigned, bearing the free frank signature of Assistant Treasury Secretary Tench Coxe, containing more on this subject from Hamilton’s office.
+Also present, Letter signed, bearing the free frank signature of Assistant Treasury Secretary Tench Coxe, containing more on this subject from Hamilton’s office.
 “Though it was not expressly said, yet I presume it will have been understood, as clearly implied in the instruction contained in my circular of the 4th instant, that the liberty to enter vessels and their cargoes, brought in as prizes, by the armed vessels of France, was not, after the receipt of that letter, to include vessels and cargoes taken and brought, or sent in, by armed vessels originally fitted out in the ports of the United States, while remaining in possession of their captors.

 It will follow, that if an attempt should be made, to land goods from on board such vessels, they are to be seized, and proceeded against as directed by the 26th section of the Collection Law.
 Lest the implication above-mentioned should not have been obvious to all, I have concluded to give this further explanation.”

-This is an extremely rare circular letter and rules grouping, as our research finds no other example having reached the market.
+This is an extremely rare letter and rules grouping, as our research finds no other example having reached the market.
 It has been in the same family for generations and has never been offered for sale before.

 Frame, Display, Preserve